vladtcvs/VStarsStack/readme.md

 ## Stars mode

-Command for work with stars beginning with `starstack stars`.
+Command for work with stars beginning with `vstarstack stars`.

 ### detect

-`starstack stars detect` - detect stars on image
+`vstarstack stars detect` - detect stars on image

 ### lonlat

-`starstack stars lonlat`
+`vstarstack stars lonlat`

 If we use `sphere` mode, we transform `(y,x)` coordinates of detected stars into `(lat,lon)` coordinates, with `(0,0)` at center of image.

 ### describe

-`starstack stars describe`
+`vstarstack stars describe`

 We build descriptors for N most brightest stars.
 Each descriptor is invariant to rotations of image - it contains only information about distances to other stars, their relative brightness and angles between pairs of other stars.
 So we can use this descriptor for identifying stars.

 ### match

-`starstack stars match`
+`vstarstack stars match`

 We match the same stars on different images using descriptors

 ### net

-`starstack stars net`
+`vstarstack stars net`

 Build `net.json` - file with info about star matching.
 This is intermidiate format.

 ### cluster

-`starstack stars cluster`
+`vstarstack stars cluster`

 Build `clusters.json` - file with clusters of stars.
 It contains info about stars coordinates on each frame.

 ### process

-`starstack stars process` - do all steps above in a single run
+`vstarstack stars process` - do all steps above in a single run

 # License